Author Index

 James Walkup

-James Walkup studied philosophy at Yale University and University of St. Andrews before getting his PhD in clinical psychology from The New School.
+James Walkup studied philosophy at Yale University and University of St. Andrews before getting his PhD in clinical psychology from the New School.
 He has taught at Rutgers University for almost 30 years, serving as chair and director of clinical training in its doctoral PsyD clinical program; he is also a faculty member at the Institute for Health, Health Care Policy and Aging Research.

 Immanuel Wallerstein